drogenlied/linux-gpib-dkms/README.md

 ## Install
-Install with `dpkg`, if building the kernel modules fails during package installation, check that you have the correct kernel souce, compiler and other build tools installed to successfully build a kernel module.
+Install with `dpkg`, if building the kernel modules fails during package installation, check that you have the necessary kernel headers, compiler, and other build tools installed to successfully build a kernel module.

 Tested on with linux-gpib 4.3.5, Kernel 5.18, may or may not work on future versions.